ammoramine/cycleGAN/README.md

 implementation of cycleGan for conversion between apple and facebook emoticones.
 I would add in subsequent versions, the possibility to add patch for differents possible dataset, and also as an intermediary step, the same version applied on celeb dataset .
+I will add later instructions for the installation of the projet as package.